Yamaha DX7: Impact

 At the time of release, the DX7 was the first digital synthesizer most musicians had used.
-It was very different from the analog synthesizers that had dominated the market.
-According to MusicRadar, its "spiky" and "crystalline" sounds made it "the perfect antidote to a decade of analog waveforms".
+It differed from the analog synthesizers that had dominated the market; according to MusicRadar, its "spiky" and "crystalline" sounds made it "the perfect antidote to a decade of analog waveforms".
 It was praised for its accuracy in reproducing tubular bells, metallophones and the harpsichord, and took over the electric piano market.

 "Danger Zone", a 1986 single by Kenny Loggins, uses the DX7 "BASS 1" preset.

 With complex submenus displayed on an LCD and no knobs and sliders to adjust the sound, many found the DX7 difficult to program.
 MusicRadar described its interface as "nearly impenetrable", with "operators, algorithms and unusual envelopes ... accessed through tedious menus and a diminutive display".
 Rather than create their own sounds, most users used the presets.

-The Japanese musician Ryuichi Sakamoto was an early user of the DX7, using it for Mari Iijima's debut album, Rosé, in 1983 and his solo album Ongaku Zukan in 1984.
+The Japanese musician Ryuichi Sakamoto was an early user, on Mari Iijima's 1983 album Rosé and his 1984 solo album Ongaku Zukan.
 The DX7 was widely used in 1980s pop music, in hits such as "When Doves Cry" by Prince, "The Best" by Tina Turner, "Smooth Operator" by Sade and "Smooth Criminal" by Michael Jackson.
-The "BASS 1" preset was used in songs such as "Take On Me" by A-ha, "Danger Zone" by Kenny Loggins, and "Fresh" by Kool & the Gang.
-The "E PIANO 1" preset became particularly famous, especially for power ballads; it was used by artists including Whitney Houston, Chicago, Phil Collins, Luther Vandross, Billy Ocean, Celine Dion and George Michael, and in the theme tune of the television series Twin Peaks.
-In 1986, the preset was used in 40% of the number-one singles on the US Billboard Hot 100, 40% of country number ones, and 60% of RnB number ones.
+The "Bass 1" preset was used in songs such as "Take On Me" by A-ha, "Danger Zone" by Kenny Loggins, and "Fresh" by Kool & the Gang.
+The "E Piano 1" preset became particularly famous, especially for power ballads; it was used by artists including Whitney Houston, Chicago, Phil Collins, Luther Vandross, Billy Ocean, Celine Dion and George Michael, and in the theme tune of the television series Twin Peaks.
+In 1986, the preset was used in 40% of the number-one singles on the US Billboard Hot 100, 40% of country number ones, and 60% of R&B number ones.
 The preset imitates a Rhodes piano, prompting some to abandon the Rhodes in favor of the DX7.

 A few musicians skilled at programming the DX7 found employment creating sounds for other acts.
 The English musician Brian Eno learned to program the DX7 in depth and used it to create ambient music on his 1983 album Apollo: Atmospheres and Soundtracks.
 He shared instructions for recreating his patches in a 1987 issue of Keyboard.
 Eno used the DX7 on records he produced by U2 and Coldplay.
 In later years, the DX7 sounds came to be seen as dated or clichéd, and interest in FM synthesis declined, with second-hand digital synthesizers selling for less than analog.
 The development of software synthesizers such as Native Instruments FM8 led to a resurgence in the popularity of FM synthesis.